Madison Opera offers a wide range of education and engagement activities for both adults and students.

-Madison Opera’s High School Apprentice Program offers high school juniors and seniors the unique opportunity to explore and experience the world of professional opera.
+Madison Opera’s High School Apprentice Program offers high school juniors and seniors the unique opportunity to explore the world of professional opera.
 With behind-the-scenes access to rehearsals and performances, one-on-one interaction with professional artists and industry experts, and guidance on training, the apprentices receive a thorough introduction to the production process and careers in the performing arts.
 Many former apprentices have gone on to sing in the Madison Opera Chorus.

 The program is free of charge, generously underwritten by Madison Opera’s supporters.

 Questions?
 Contact Samantha Garcia at email@example.com.

 Now in its fourth decade, the Student Matinee program brings thousands of middle and high school students from across Wisconsin to a school-day performance at Madison Opera.
 In recent seasons, students have seen productions of La Traviata, Cavalleria Rusticana / Pagliacci, Carmen, and The Magic Flute.